Cracked Tooth Treatment: Causes, Symptoms, and Solutions

 Dental bonding

-Minor cracks can often be addressed with just bonding material or by covering it with a crown or porcelain or ceramic cap, like veneers, if necessary.
+Minor cracks can often be addressed with bonding material or by covering them with a crown or porcelain or ceramic cap, like veneers, if necessary.

 Fillings

-Dental filling materials can be used to strengthen the tooth and seal off any exposed nerve endings.
+Dental filling materials can strengthen the tooth and seal off any exposed nerve endings.

 Root canal therapy

-For more severe cases, root canal therapy may be necessary before placing a crown on top of the tooth to protect it from further damage.
+In more severe cases, root canal therapy could be required before a crown is applied to the tooth to shield it from additional harm.

 Tooth extraction

-In some cases where there has been too much damage done, extraction may be recommended instead.
-However, that can be sorted by a dental implant that can replace your missing teeth with a new natural look.
+Extraction may be recommended in cases where too much damage has been done.
+However, that can be sorted by a dental implant that can replace your missing teeth with a new, natural look.

 Prevention Tips

-A cracked tooth should not be ignored as it can cause pain and other issues if left untreated for too long.
-Fortunately, cracks can generally be treated fairly easily with bondings or crowns depending on their severity and location within your mouth.
+A cracked tooth should not be ignored, as it can cause pain and other issues if left untreated for too long.
+Depending on their severity and location within your mouth, cracks can be treated relatively easily with bondings or crowns.

-Time is critical when it comes to diagnosing and treating a cracked tooth; swift action leads to optimal results.
+Time is critical when diagnosing and treating a cracked tooth; swift action leads to optimal results.

-So, if you think you have a cracked tooth, make sure to reach out to My Local Dentists Leichhardt by calling on (02) 9171 0840 for a professional diagnosis and treatment.
-With some proper care from our expert dentists in one of our five clinics, you’ll be able to get back to enjoying your smile in no time!
+If you’re experiencing discomfort or suspect a crack, don’t delay—call My Local Dentists at (02) 9171 0840 for a professional diagnosis and treatment.
+With proper care from our experienced dentists, you’ll be able to get back to enjoying your smile in no time!